shadowspawn/forest-arborist/notes.md

 * init --interactive, to prompt for free/locked/pinned and relative/absolute
 * install could do fetch for pinned revisions (in case has changed).
 Nah, KISS?
 * install could do pull for existing repos.
 Nah, KISS?
-* Add tip to ignore when add root file to repo if not root file not ignored (git check-ignore)
+* Add tip to ignore when add root file to repo if root file not ignored (git check-ignore)
-* summary could show manifest, root, main, dependencies (abs/rel, pinned, locked, free)
 * delete the old version tags from github

 ## Patterns